ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

       The AS and the Group Manager are expected to have agreed on commonly supported semantics for group name patterns.
 This can happen, for instance, as part of the registration process of the Group Manager at the AS.

-* The permission set ("Tperm") is specialized as a CBOR unsigned integer with value Q. This specifies the permissions that the Administrator has to perform operations on the admin endpoints at the Group Manager, as pertaining to any OSCORE group whose name matches with the pattern P. The value Q is computed as follows.
+* The permission set ("Tperm") is specialized as a CBOR unsigned integer with value Q. This specifies the permissions that the Administrator has to perform operations on the admin resources at the Group Manager, as pertaining to any OSCORE group whose name matches with the pattern P. The value Q is computed as follows.

    - Each permission in the permission set is converted into the corresponding numeric identifier X from the "Value" column of the "Group OSCORE Admin Permissions" registry, for which this document defines the entries in {{fig-permission-values}}.